Jebet812/Notes/AWS-CCP.md

 ## Global Networking

 * **Regions:** They are isolated geographical areas containing AWS resources.
+Its characteristics are:
+      - They are fully independent and isolated.
+      - They are resource and service specific.
 * **Availability Zones:** A single or a group of data centres within a region.
-It contains servers which you can rent
+It contains servers which you can rent and is where you provision resources and deploy applications.
+Its characteristics are:
+     - They are physically separated.
+     - They are connected through low latency links
+     - They are fault tolerant.
+     - They allow for high availability.